Gatekeeping (communication): New gatekeepers

 It has been established that journalists are attempting to meet the needs of their audience.
 They identify news and then report it.
 It's this identification process that we find traditional gatekeeping.
-In the discussion of media gatekeeping is a debate between traditional journalism the blogging community.
+In the discussion of media gatekeeping is a debate between traditional journalism and the blogging community.
 Political bloggers have increased their audience as well as their scope of activities and ambition.
 Schiffer considers it an alternative form of journalism that can possess traditional journalism's sought-after qualities while omitting some of its drawbacks.
 The main criticism of traditional journalism is the lack of control by the user over the content they are presented with.
 Blogging utilizes the community to perform a type of collective editing.
 As consumers interact with the blog and each other on its behalf, the popular grows calling more consumers into the fold.
 While this will certainly allow the user to decide for itself what news needs to be out front, the blogging has its limitations as well.
 Because anyone can blog and can do so without editing from above with professional standards from the trade-craft, filtering the information down to its most essential components is often overlooked.
 Differences between traditional journalists and bloggers aside the main similarity is that both parties have to decide what is news-worthy and then report it.

 Schiffer also found that user-created content creators utilize a type of gate-keeping as it concerns the comments on their publications.
 Some bloggers require approval by a moderator before comments can be added to a post.
 At times comments are disabled altogether.
 This means that bloggers are not only gatekeeping the content they output but the on-page discussion around that submission.
 Larger media organization with an online presence have the same capability as it is associated with the technology and not the host.